Thuya: Mummy

 Thuya's mummified body was found covered with a large sheet of linen, knotted at the back and secured by four bandages.
 These bands were covered with resin and opposite each band were her gilded titles cut from gold foil.
 The resin coating on the lower layers of bandages preserved the impression of a large broad collar.
 The mummy bands that had once covered her wrapped mummy were recovered above the storage jars on the far side of the room.

 The first examination of her body was conducted by Australian anatomist Grafton Elliot Smith.
 He found her to be an elderly woman of small stature, 1.495 m in height, with white hair.
 Both of her earlobes had two piercings.
 Her arms are straight at her sides with her hands against the outside of her thighs.
 Her embalming incision is stitched with thread, to which a carnelian barrel bead is attached at the lower end; her body cavity is stuffed with resin-soaked linen.
-When Dr. Douglas Derry, (who later conducted the first examination of Tutankhamun's mummy) assisting Smith in his examination, exposed Thuya's feet to get an accurate measurement of her height, he found her to be wearing gold foil sandals.
+When Douglas Derry, (who later conducted the first examination of Tutankhamun's mummy) assisting Smith in his examination, exposed Thuya's feet to get an accurate measurement of her height, he found her to be wearing gold foil sandals.
 Smith estimated her age at more than 50 years based on her outward appearance alone.
-Recent CT scanning has estimated her age at death to be 50–60 years old.
+CT scanning has estimated her age at death to be 50–60 years old.
 Her brain was removed, though no embalming material was inserted, and both nostrils were stuffed with linen.
 Embalming packs had been placed into her eye sockets, and subcutaneous filling had been placed into her mid and lower face to restore a lifelike appearance; embalming material had also been placed into her mouth and throat.
 Her teeth were in poor condition at the time of her death, with missing molars.
 Heavy wear and abscesses had been noted in earlier x-rays.
-The scan revealed that she had severe scoliosis with a Cobb angle of 25 degrees.
+The scan revealed that she had mild scoliosis with a Cobb angle of 25 degrees.
 No cause of death could be determined.
 Her mummy has the inventory number CG 51191.